QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

    \\  b_t &= U_b z_t \\ d_t &= U_d z_t .\end{align}

-We can now state other components of our economies, in particular
+We can now briefly summarize other components of our economies, in particular

 -  Production technologies